NewGaea/kasuto_hylian/grammar/advanced/00_hls_intro.md

 ### Kasuto's Work, Summarized

-Kasuto started the project to create a language that was mroe than just words that fit the interests of storytelling: He set forth to establish the grammar rules, the sounds of the language, and enough words to tell some stories.
-It is unclear if Kasuto was a linguist, though he did call himself "fairly competent in English mechanics and grammar," as also that he had "in \[sic\] interest in foreign languages."
+Kasuto started the project to create a language that was more than just words that fit the interests of storytelling: He set forth to establish the grammar rules, the sounds of the language, and enough words to tell some stories.
+It is unclear if Kasuto was a linguist, though he did call himself "fairly competent in English mechanics and grammar," and also that he had "in \[sic\] interest in foreign languages."
 It is possible that he did study linguistics as either a hobby or formally, as he noted in his original introduction that he speaks Spanish, was studying Arabic, and had future plans to study Chinese and Japanese.
 He also noted explicit inspiration from **Esperanto,** the **international auxiliary language** created by Dr. L. L. Zamenhof.

 Kasuto started with the grammar, choosing what grammatical function to use for the language, and decided to use an Esperantish system of grammar marking, where words can be divided into stems and grammatically marked endings -- endings which can (though he never strictly documented this) be stacked together -- which identify what part of speech a word fills, such as the ending \<e\> for all singular nouns and \<ën\> for all plural nouns, while leaving no rule for proper nouns.